-The Republic is currently implementing public sector reforms aimed at improving the efficiency of the Internal Revenue Agency and increasing tax revenues generally.
-See "Recent Developments-Monetary System- Inflation and Credit Growth" and "Public Sector Finances-Tax Regime."
-Notwithstanding the foregoing, the Republic's future fiscal results (i.e., tax receipts excluding interest payments on the Republic's public debt) may be insufficient to meet its debt service obligations and it may have to rely in part on additional financing from domestic and international capital markets in order to meet future debt service obligations.
+The Republic's future fiscal results (i.e., tax receipts excluding interest payments on the Republic's public debt) may be insufficient to meet its debt service obligations and the Republic may have to rely in part on additional financing from domestic and international capital markets in order to meet future debt service obligations.
 In the future, the Republic may not be able or willing to access international or domestic capital markets, and the Republic's ability to service the Republic's public debt, including the bonds, may be adversely affected.

 The Republic relies on multilateral lenders for financing certain projects and to finance budget shortfalls, including the IDB and the World Bank.
-The IDB was the Republic's largest single lender as of December 31, 2018.
+The IDB was the Republic's largest single lender as of December 31, 2019.
 In certain cases, disbursements under these financing arrangements are subject to compliance by the Republic with specific fiscal, performance and other targets.
 Failure to comply with these undertakings may result in the suspension of disbursements under such financing arrangements with bilateral and multilateral lenders, which may materially affect the Republic's economic condition and access to sources of financing.
 See "Public Sector Debt-External Debt-Debt Owed to Official Institutions."